minervagoree/coursera_getting_cleaning_data/CodeBook.md

 Variable Name	|	Variable Label
 ----------------|--------------------------------------------------
 subjectID 	|	unique identifier of thirty people from 1-30		|
-activity	|	"activity when the data was gathered for each variable: walking, walking downstairs, walking upstairs, standing, laying" tBodyAccMeanX	|	time of body acceleration mean of X tBodyAccMeanY	|	time of body acceleration mean of Y tBodyAccMeanZ	|	time of body acceleration mean of Z
+activity	|	activity when the data was gathered for each variable: walking, walking downstairs, walking upstairs, standing, laying tBodyAccMeanX	|	time of body acceleration mean of X tBodyAccMeanY	|	time of body acceleration mean of Y tBodyAccMeanZ	|	time of body acceleration mean of Z